Keeping Secrets Safe with Non-Compete Contracts

 At McBrayer, we have the legal acumen and knowledge you need to help protect your business interests to the fullest extent possible under the law.
 Our meticulous, customized approach to contract drafting can also help you proactively avoid potential litigation altogether.

 Learn more about how our law firm can benefit your business.
 Call us at 859-231-8780 or send us an email.
-From our Lexington, Louisville, Frankfort, Greenup and Ashland offices, and a government relations office in Frankfort, we serve clients across the state and nationwide.
+From our Lexington, Louisville, Greenup, and Ashland offices, and a government relations office in Frankfort, we serve clients across the state and nationwide.

 News & Insights